Harshitha-Polsani/Human-Pose-Estimation/README.md

 # Overview
-This project presents a machine learning-based approach to human pose detection, utilizing keypoints extraction and ensemble methods.
-It aims to detect six different poses (Balancing, Inverted, Reclining, Sitting, Standing, and Wheel Poses) with high accuracy and applicability in various real-world scenarios like fitness tracking, sports analysis, and rehabilitation.
+This project presents a machine learning-based approach to human pose detection, leveraging keypoint extraction and ensemble methods.
+It accurately detects six different poses (Balancing, Inverted, Reclining, Sitting, Standing, and Wheel Poses) and is tailored for use in fitness tracking, sports analysis, and rehabilitation.

 # Dataset
-Dataset: A collection of images used for pose estimation.
+The dataset includes a series of images specifically used for pose estimation.
+The key steps in dataset preparation are:

-Keypoints CSV: Pose landmarks extracted using MediaPipe, stored in CSV format.
+## Keypoints CSV:
+Extracted pose landmarks from images using MediaPipe, formatted as CSV.
+This crucial step involves processing each image to identify and record pose landmark data.

+## Merged CSV:
-Merged CSV: Aggregated data of all poses and a balanced dataset using sampling techniques.
+Aggregated data of all poses.
+Includes an original dataset and a balanced version, achieved through sampling techniques to ensure robustness in pose detection.

 # Files and Folders
-Notebooks: Jupyter notebooks detailing the process.
+The project is organized into several key sections:

-Pose Detection before and after sampling.
+Pose Detection before and after sampling: Analyzing the impact of data balancing on pose detection.

-Analysis using Ensemble Methods.
+Analysis using Machine Learning Models: Exploring various machine learning models and ensemble techniques for improved accuracy.

-Real-Time Pose Detection Implementation.
+Real-Time Pose Detection Implementation: Demonstrating the application in a real-time scenario.

-User Interface: A dedicated folder containing UI elements and files.
+User Interface: Folder containing all UI-related elements and files, ensuring a user-friendly interaction with the system.

 # Real-Time Pose Detection
-The implementation uses MediaPipe for pose detection and a trained SVM model for pose classification.
+The implementation uses MediaPipe for Key Feature Extraction and a trained SVM model for pose classification.
 The system is capable of processing real-time video feeds, accurately classifying poses, and providing immediate feedback.

 # Methodology
-Data collection and preprocessing.

-Feature extraction using the MediaPipe pose detection model.
+Data Collection and Preprocessing: Gathering and preparing the image dataset for analysis.

+Keypoint Extraction: Using MediaPipe for precise extraction of pose landmarks from each image in the dataset.

-Application of machine learning algorithms (SVM, Random Forest, KNN, Bagging Classifier, Gradient Boosting Classifier) and ensemble methods.
+Model Application: Employing machine learning algorithms such as SVM, Random Forest, KNN, Bagging Classifier, and Gradient Boosting Classifier, along with ensemble methods for enhanced detection accuracy.

-Real-time pose detection implementation using MediaPipe and SVM.
+Real-Time Implementation: Combining MediaPipe and SVM for real-time pose detection and classification.

 # Results
-The system demonstrates high performance in pose detection, achieving an accuracy of 92% with Ensemble methods.
-The real-time implementation can efficiently handle video processing with minimal latency, making it suitable for applications like fitness tracking and rehabilitation.
+The system demonstrates a high performance in pose detection, achieving an accuracy of 92% with SVM and 91% with Ensemble methods.
+Its capability to efficiently handle video processing in real-time makes it an ideal solution for applications in fitness tracking and rehabilitation.